A Guilty Verdict Is Not Automatic

 It is not your job to prove your innocence.
 The prosecution must prove your guilt.
 Never assume that the crown prosecutor has all the evidence necessary to do so.

-There are a number of reasons for which the charges against you might be dismissed or reduced.
-Frank Genesee, an experienced criminal defence lawyer in Hamilton, will review your file and determine if any of these reasons apply to your situation.
+There are a number of reasons for which the criminal charges against you might be dismissed or reduced.
+Eric Sutton, an experienced criminal defence lawyer in Montreal, will review your file and determine if any of these reasons apply to your situation.

-It is vital that you contact Frank Genesee before you plead guilty.
-If you have not yet entered a plea, it may be possible for Frank Genesee to negotiate a plea bargain, reducing the charges against you.
+It is vital that you contact Eric Sutton before you plead guilty.
+If you have not yet entered a plea, it may be possible for Eric Sutton to negotiate a plea bargain, reducing the charges against you.
 If the evidence against you is weak, it may be in your best interest to plead not guilty and proceed to trial.
-You won’t know the best way to proceed until you speak with Frank Genesee.
+You won’t know the best way to proceed until you speak with Eric Sutton.

 You have a lot to lose if you are convicted of a crime.
 Never give up hope and never plead guilty until you know your options.
-Call Frank Genesee today at (289) 426-1644 and make an informed decision about your future.
+Call Eric Sutton today at (514) 316-6851 and make an informed decision about your future.

-Frank Genesee will review the evidence that the prosecution has against you and analyze their case for strengths and weaknesses.
-Frank Genesee will then set out your various options and advise you of the best way to proceed in your circumstances.
+Eric Sutton will review the evidence that the prosecution has against you and analyze their case for strengths and weaknesses.
+Eric Sutton will then set out your various options and advise you of the best way to proceed in your circumstances.